ipsusu/IpsusuGShade/README.md

 ## Update to a preview install of Ipsusu Presets
 If you would like to use the newest version of my presets before the next official release of GShade, you can manually update them here.
-Do this at your own risk and back up the files you overwrite.

 You can download all the files you need for the steps below by downloading this zip file: <a href="https://github.com/ipsusu/IpsusuGShade/blob/master/preview%20release/finalpreviewrelease.zip">finalpreviewrelease.zip</a>